 "And after fasting forty days and forty nights, he was hungry."

 Some believe that a fast of that magnitude is impossible without divine help.
-They don't acknowledge that in modern times men have accomplished this (even when there is only water).
+They must acknowledge that in modern times, men have accomplished this (even when there is only water).
 In the Bible, we read of two other men who fasted for forty days.
 They are Moses and Elijah.
 Isn't it interesting that both appeared talking to Jesus at His transfiguration?
 (Matt.
 17:3; Exo.
 34:28; I Kings 19:8).
-Undoubtedly, those who share in Christ's suffering shall also be glorified with Him!
+Undoubtedly, those who share in Christ's suffering shall be glorified with Him!
 (Romans 8:17).

-From a physiological point of view, when one fasts for an extended period of time, one's body does not yet need food even though our stomachs start growling.
+From a physiological point of view, when one fasts for an extended period, one's body does not yet need food, even though our stomachs start growling.
 This "growling" sound is merely the emptying of one's stomach.
-Next, the body begins to nourish itself by consuming deposits of fatty tissue.
+Next, the body begins to nourish itself by consuming fatty tissue deposits.
 Of course, if one fasts for a longer period of time, all of the fatty tissues start to become exhausted, and eventually, the body begins to feed on muscle tissue.
-At this point, the body begins to experience real hunger pains as the body consumes itself, literally.
-Jesus had definitely entered this stage at the end of His forty days fast.
+At this point, the body starts to experience real hunger pains as it literally consumes itself.
+Jesus had entered this stage at the end of His forty days fast.
 His fleshly body was intensely yearning for food at this point.
-Indeed, Jesus was both weak and vulnerable, more than at any other time.
+Indeed, Jesus was weaker and more vulnerable than at any other time.
 Can you doubt for a moment that Satan knew this was his great opportunity to tempt the Son of God?
 Satan tried earnestly to cause our Lord to yield to his temptations.
 He astutely and blatantly assaulted Jesus, our Lord, with all of his crafty schemes.
 Yet in the end, Jesus the Son of God resisted the tempter, submitting to God and causing Satan to flee (James 4:7).
 This moves me deeply!
 What a marvelous Savior we serve!

 Undoubtedly, Satan tempts man through three main avenues: